RiskWatch

 Summary

-RiskWatch is a 33-year multi-framework GRC platform that hosts the IT asset register as control evidence rather than as a discovery output.
-The asset register lives inside the controls file under ISO 27001:2022 Annex A.5.9 (Inventory of information and other associated assets) plus A.5.10 (Acceptable use) plus A.8.1 (User endpoint devices), NIST 800-53 Rev. 5 CM-8 (System Component Inventory) with CM-8(1) through CM-8(9) enhancements, NIST CSF 2.0 ID.AM subcategories ID.AM-01 through ID.AM-05, CIS Controls v8.1 Controls 1 and 2, HIPAA Security Rule 45 CFR 164.310(d)(1), PCI DSS v4.0.1 requirements 9.5 and 12.5.1, SOC 2 TSC 2017, and CMMC 2.0.
-40+ pre-mapped frameworks share one asset register so the same laptop, server, or cloud workload counts as evidence once and surfaces in every framework the auditor reviews.
+RiskWatch runs cyber and IT risk assessment on top of the asset inventory.
+Each hardware endpoint, on-prem server, cloud workload, and SaaS application is registered with its criticality and owner, then carries its own risk register, control assignments, and vulnerability linkage, so the inventory is the input to a NIST CSF 2.0, ISO 27001:2022, CMMC 2.0, and NIST 800-171 r3 risk assessment rather than a static list.
+Cyber maturity scoring rolls control-effectiveness up to residual risk per asset and per business unit.
+The same asset register also stands as control evidence under ISO 27001 A.5.9 (Inventory of information and other associated assets), NIST 800-53 Rev. 5 CM-8, NIST CSF 2.0 ID.AM-01 through ID.AM-05, CIS Controls v8.1 Controls 1 and 2, HIPAA 164.310(d)(1), and PCI DSS v4.0.1, and cross-maps across all 40+ frameworks so one asset counts once and surfaces in every framework the auditor reviews.
 Single-tenant deployment with customer-owned data residency.
-RiskWatch is honest about its profile: it is the GRC layer that hosts the asset register, not a discovery scanner.
-For network-wide agentless discovery, customers pair RiskWatch with Lansweeper, Axonius, or Device42 and feed the discovered inventory into the controls file as the source of truth.
-The platform earns first place on the weighted score because, for an IT and security team whose load-bearing requirement is an audit-defensible asset register tied to control evidence rather than a discovery output, the combination of framework breadth, single-tenant data residency, and $99/month entry pricing fits the brief better than any pure-play scanner.
+RiskWatch is honest about its profile: it is the cyber-risk-and-controls layer, not a discovery scanner.
+For network-wide agentless discovery, customers pair RiskWatch with Lansweeper, Axonius, or Device42 and feed the discovered inventory in as the source of truth.
+The platform earns first place because, for a team whose load-bearing need is an audit-defensible inventory tied to cyber risk and control evidence rather than a raw discovery output, that combination of risk depth, framework breadth, and single-tenant data residency fits the brief better than any pure-play scanner.

 Strengths